PDP: Court Dismisses Anyanwu’s Suit Seeking Recognition as National Secretary

 Based on the judgment of the apex court, Anyanwu had brought an application before the Federal High Court, Abuja, seeking to amend the originating process to correct the issue for determination.

-At the last proceedings on November 5, last year, Umar again granted Anyanwu’s request to amend his originating summons but not without a fine of N30,000.
+At the last proceedings on November 5, 2025, Umar again granted Anyanwu’s request to amend his originating summons but not without a fine of N30, 000.

 He subsequently adjourned till January 20, for hearing.

-When the matter came up on Tuesday Anyanwu, through his lawyer, K. C. Njemanze (SAN), informed the court that he intends to withdraw the suit having been overtaken by events.
+When the matter came up yesterday, Anyanwu, through his lawyer, K. C. Njemanze, SAN, informed the court that he intended to withdraw the suit having been overtaken by event.

-He explained that as at today when the matter came up, Anyanwu is no longer the National Secretary as his tenure expired in November, last year.
+He explained that as of yesterday when the matter came up, Anyanwu was no longer the National Secretary as his tenured expired in November, last year.

 While blaming the situation on the judicial process in the country, he urged the court to strike out the suit in order not to waste the precious time of the court.